roman-milk/roman-milk.github.io/magicians-assistant.md

+===

- ****** Magician's Assistant Ch.
-04 ****** byStoryTeller07© James arrived on time with Alice waiting patiently.
+James arrived on time with Alice waiting patiently.
 Only a few days ago she had been worried what he might do to her next as each visit meant ever greater humiliations.
 He was demanding ever more outrageous sexual acts far beyond anything she had ever experienced.

  When he told her casually to obey him with pleasure, she was committed to do just that.
 It was a casual remark for him but devastating to her.
 Being hypnotised so deeply for so long the suggestion would now be impossible to resist.
 So now she had the indignity of waiting upon him, for whatever awful act he intended, with pleasurable enthusiasm.